Thunder Bridge Capital Partners III (NASDAQ:TBCP) Sees Strong Trading Volume

-Thunder Bridge Capital Partners III Inc. (NASDAQ:TBCP) saw strong trading volume on Tuesday .
-16,500 shares were traded during mid-day trading, a decline of 68% from the previous session’s volume of 51,891 shares.The stock last traded at $9.71 and had previously closed at $9.74.
+Shares of Thunder Bridge Capital Partners III Inc. (NASDAQ:TBCP) saw unusually-strong trading volume on Tuesday .
+Approximately 86,049 shares were traded during mid-day trading, an increase of 56% from the previous session’s volume of 55,268 shares.The stock last traded at $9.81 and had previously closed at $9.79.

-Several institutional investors and hedge funds have recently made changes to their positions in TBCP.
-Sculptor Capital LP purchased a new stake in shares of Thunder Bridge Capital Partners III in the first quarter valued at $7,032,000.
-Goldman Sachs Group Inc. purchased a new stake in shares of Thunder Bridge Capital Partners III in the first quarter valued at $2,296,000.
-HBK Investments L P purchased a new stake in shares of Thunder Bridge Capital Partners III in the first quarter valued at $2,725,000.
-Polar Asset Management Partners Inc. purchased a new position in Thunder Bridge Capital Partners III in the 1st quarter worth about $3,890,000.
-Finally, Saba Capital Management L.P. purchased a new position in Thunder Bridge Capital Partners III in the 1st quarter worth about $1,613,000.
-16.85% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Goldman Sachs Group Inc. bought a new stake in Thunder Bridge Capital Partners III during the 1st quarter worth approximately $2,296,000.
+Castle Creek Arbitrage LLC purchased a new position in shares of Thunder Bridge Capital Partners III in the 1st quarter worth approximately $486,000.
+Verition Fund Management LLC purchased a new position in shares of Thunder Bridge Capital Partners III in the 1st quarter worth approximately $1,338,000.
+Owl Creek Asset Management L.P. purchased a new position in shares of Thunder Bridge Capital Partners III in the 1st quarter worth approximately $292,000.
+Finally, Saba Capital Management L.P. purchased a new position in shares of Thunder Bridge Capital Partners III in the 1st quarter worth approximately $1,613,000.
+16.85% of the stock is owned by hedge funds and other institutional investors.

 About Thunder Bridge Capital Partners III (NASDAQ:TBCP)